wout/rosetta/README.md

 - [ ] Localization of date and time values
 - [ ] Check existence of interpolation keys in all translations at compile-time
 - [ ] Pluralization (with one/many/other/count/... convention)
+- [ ] Add setup scripts for Lucky and other frameworks

 ## Development